sebbacon/respire/views/courses/spirometry.md

 #### ARTP/BTS Spirometry Courses and accredited training.

 As an ARTP approved centre we are able to offer 3 ARTP qualifications, the ARTP/BTS full certificate, the ARTP/BTS foundation certificate and the ARTP/BTS interpretation module.
-These qualifications include a written assessment, further details of which can be found at www.artp.org.uk
+These qualifications include a written assessment, further details of which can be found at www.artp.org.uk.
+The prices quoted include the fees apyable to ARTP.

 #### Accredited training (Non-ARTP)